tacman/msgphp/docs/cookbook/bundle-installation.md

         MsgPhp\SomeDomain\SomeIdInterface: some_type_name
 ```

+!!! note
-See also the [reference](../reference/identifiers.md) page for all available identifiers provided per domain.
+    See the [reference](../reference/identifiers.md) page for all available identifiers provided per domain

 By convention any [Doctrine DBAL type] can be used for a type name.
 Additionally the following UUID types are detected
 as well: